damianrr/resellerclub/README.md

 Drawbacks:
 Once you set the authentication it cannot be changed, for example:
-- this will work with the newly setted up auth:
+This will work with the newly setted up auth:

 ResellerClub::authentication("5311", "pass")